Jin-Soo Kwon: Season three

 Jin is still on board the boat with Sun and Sayid, and suggests they return to the beach, only to be overruled by Sun and Sayid.
 They arrive at the pier, where Sayid starts a signal fire.
 Jin, knowing about Sayid's plan, demands to be given a gun whilst telling Sun that he understands more English than she thinks.
 That night, Jin and Sayid wait by the end of the pier for the Others to arrive; they are startled to find that they have instead arrived by sea and have gone directly for the boat, where Sun is hiding.
-Jin ds into the water as the boat sails away, and is reunited with Sun once again when she escapes.
+Jin dives into the water as the boat sails away, and is reunited with Sun once again when she escapes.
 The three return to the beach soon after.
 Days after returning, Sun starts speaking to Jin in English, in an attempt to help him learn.
 Jin is stubborn, and is left to help Hurley overturn a van in the jungle.
 When Sawyer arrives, he teaches Jin three phrases that he describes as "what women want to hear" (which are, incidentally, "I'm sorry", "You were right" and "Those pants don't make you look fat.")
 Hurley and Charlie (Dominic Monaghan) get the van running, and the four enjoy a joyriding session before returning to the beach, filled with hope.